HEARTENING RESOURCES TOPICS

 Listening with warmth and acceptance is one the greatest gifts we can give someone.
 We will explore what it means to be a comforting presence with current research on grief, empathy and social support, and discuss helpful ways to reach out to those in distress.
 This program will increase our understanding of how to use words of comforting (what to say and what not to say), as well as how to create acts of kindness.

-Brave New Living: Building Friendships, Community, and a Sense of Belonging
+Brave New Friendships: Building Community and a Sense of Belonging

 It takes courage and initiative to break out of a period of isolation and rebuild our support networks.
 After a serious illness, a period of grieving, or relocating to a new area, we may find it difficult to “get out there,” to be socially confident, outgoing, and open to new relationships.
 Simply going to a meetup might not feel right, as we may prefer volunteering, a support group, or a class.
 This program offers guidance for how to explore and tap our wider communities to build friendships, fellowships, and a deeper sense of belonging.